Little Salkeld

-Little Salkeld is a small village and former civil parish, now in the parish of Hunsonby, in the Eden district of Cumbria, England, a few miles to the north east of Penrith.
+Little Salkeld is a small village and former civil parish, now in the parish of Hunsonby, in the Westmorland and Furness district of Cumbria, England, a few miles to the north east of Penrith.
 In 1931 the civil parish had a population of 91.

 History

 The manor at Little Salkeld was confirmed by King Edward I in 1292.
 It is believed to be the original home of the Salkeld family of landowners.

 Little Salkeld was formerly a township in Addingham parish, from 1866 Little Salkeld was a civil parish in its own right until it was abolished on 1 April 1934 and merged with Hunsonby and Winskill to create Hunsonby.

 Places of interest

 Little Salkeld Watermill, built in 1745, is a traditional English 18th-century water mill.
-It is Cumbria's only watermill still in full operation.

 Salkeld Hall is the village's largest house; built in the 16th century incorporating earlier walls.
 It is privately owned.

 The village contains a vicarage but no church - it was built for Addingham parish church one mile to the north near Glassonby.

-Popular with walkers it is the closest village to Lacy's Caves and Long Meg and Her Daughters.
+Popular with walkers – it is the closest village to Lacy's Caves and Long Meg and Her Daughters.